alvarolm/GoGuru/README.md

 	// Set guru's output to json
 	"guru_json": false,

-	// instead of showing result, jump directly to definition "go_guru_jumpto_definition": false,
+	// besides showing the result, jump directly to the definition "go_guru_jumpto_definition": false,

 	// The output can either be one of: 'buffer', 'output_panel'